⚠ AUTHORIZED USE ONLY — FOR PENTESTERS & RED TEAMS

 pip install -r requirements.txt

-# Run (requires nmap installed)
+# Run scans (requires nmap installed)

 # Linux: sudo apt install nmap